poetryposa/transaction-data-analysis/README.md

 - Top 10 clients by total spending, with profile summary (income, credit band, number of cards).
 - Transactions made with dark web–flagged cards.
 - Potential anomalies: transactions greater than card credit limit.

+## Notes on Dataset
+For this project, I used a **sample of 3,000 rows** extracted from the original dataset (~1GB).
+Due to the reduced sample size, some visualizations such as **monthly or long-term transaction trends** may appear limited.
+The purpose of this dashboard is to **demonstrate analytical skills, data visualization, and storytelling**, rather than to fully represent the complete dataset.